PPI: Can I still reclaim?

 Do you have a joint loan, but the insurance is only in one name?

-If you've checked your paperwork and have found all names responsible for paying back the loan are not covered under the insurance - which is unfair in itself as either could be chased for money if you get behind with payments - and were told or thought that all names were covered, go to how to reclaim.
+If you've checked your paperwork and found all names responsible for paying back the loan aren't covered under the insurance – which is unfair in itself as either could be chased for money if you get behind with payments – and you were told or thought that all names were covered, go to how to reclaim.

 - Is the insurance term too short?

-Until they were banned in May 2009, long-term loans were often sold with a single premium policy lasting for a maximum of five years, no matter how long the loan was for.
+Long-term loans were often sold with a single premium policy – until they were banned in May 2009 – lasting a maximum of five years, no matter how long the loan was for.
 If you've checked your policy and found it didn't cover the full term of your loan, but you thought it did, the salesperson should have pointed this out.
 If the salesperson didn't, go to the how to reclaim section.

 Have you tried to cancel your policy?

 Before March 2007, some contracts had terms that said you couldn't cancel the policy even if you had paid off your loan or had a change of circumstances.
 Since the then Financial Services Authority (now the Financial Conduct Authority) looked into these refund terms, cancelling is now possible for all current and future contracts.
 So if you tried to cancel your policy and were told you weren't allowed to, or that you needed to take out a new agreement with different terms, go to the how to reclaim section.

 Did you sign up for the finance in a shop?

 If you got a loan in a store, such as a car dealership, the insurance was likely to be sold by someone with no financial background, meaning more room for error, and a whole catalogue of misinformation could have been given.
-If this happened to you, send a reclaim letter to check the insurance was sold in your best interests.
+If this happened to you, start a reclaim to check the insurance was sold in your best interests.

 Were you told the total price?